Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 GenshinPromo is a collaborative work between MiHoYo and our company to promote official "Genshin Impact" branded merchandise as well as the "Genshin Impact" videogame to potential returning players and new players.

 ## Design Process
-This website is designed to provide the playerbase a seamless and efficient method to purchase "Genshin Impact" merchandise, whilst boosting customer engagement with short quizzes that provide complimentary discounts to the merchandise shop
+This website is designed to provide the playerbase a seamless and efficient method to purchase "Genshin Impact" merchandise, whilst boosting customer engagement with short quizzes that provide complimentary discounts to the merchandise shop.

 ## Company Objectives: